 The thermocline anomalies are important for error propagation on the longer time scales, in particular in the ZC model in which the ENSO variability is highly affected by the thermocline feedback (Zebiak and Cane, 1987).
 Hence, effectively, the RC model reduces the components in the thermocline anomalies and hence reduces error propagation.
-While we restricted to only particular cases, as we only used one value of parameter in the constraint condition δ and we allowed only one EOF in the ZC wind-stress noise, we think that the modification of the dynamical behavior in the RC (with respect to the ZC) to change the spatio-temporal properties of the error propagation is the key explanation for the superior skill of the RC on long lead times and the reason for being able to overcome the SPB.
-The same possibly also holds for other ML techniques, such as CNN approaches (Ham et al., 2019b) and the methodology used here (using the CNOP approach) is As a final remark, we specify that this mechanism is proposed to explain the RC's superior performance within a relatively short-term prediction horizon, as opposed to the decadal timescales required to assess the long-term dynamics and statistics of ENSO.
-Developing an emulator that captures the long-term dynamics and statistics of a system is an entirely different task, necessitating distinct model architectures, hyperparameter configurations, and evaluation criteria compared to those adopted in our study, like assessing how effectively a model captures the intrinsic nonlinearities of the system.
-In recent years, various Machine Learning models have demonstrated impressive predictive skills up to a promising way to determine whether this is the case.
-21-month lead time without necessarily capturing all the underlying physical processes of ENSO.
-The results shown here for the Reservoir Computer can be extended to other Machine Learning models, potentially explaining their predictive skills up to nearly two years lead time, far beyond the SPB.
+While we restricted to only particular cases, as we only used one value of parameter in the constraint condition $\delta$ and we allowed only one EOF in the ZC wind-stress noise, we think that the modification of the dynamical behavior in the RC (with respect to the ZC) to change

+- 490 ZC wind-stress noise, we think that the modification of the dynamical behavior in the RC (with respect to the ZC) to change the spatio-temporal properties of the error propagation is the key explanation for the superior skill of the RC on long lead times and the reason for being able to overcome the SPB.
+As a final remark, we specify that this mechanism is proposed to explain the RC's superior performance within a relatively short-term prediction horizon, as opposed to the decadal timescales required to assess the long-term dynamics and statistics of ENSO.
+Developing an emulator that captures the long-term dynamics and - 495 statistics of a system is an entirely different task, necessitating distinct model architectures, hyperparameter configurations, and evaluation criteria compared to those adopted in our study, like assessing how effectively a model captures the intrinsic nonlinearities of the system.
+In recent years, various Machine Learning models have demonstrated impressive predictive skills up to a 21-month lead time without necessarily capturing all the underlying physical processes of ENSO.
+The results shown here for the Reservoir Computer can be extended to other Machine Learning models, potentially explaining their predictive - 500 skills up to nearly two years lead time, far beyond the SPB.